 This assessment is the endpoint to the annual appraisal process, but performance and development priorities will be reviewed and addressed on a regular basis throughout the year in interim meetings which will take place at least once a term.

-The employee will receive as soon as practicable following the end of each appraisal period and have the opportunity to comment in writing on a written appraisal report.
+The employee will receive feedback as soon as practicable following the end of each appraisal period and have the opportunity to comment in writing on a written appraisal report.
+(In practice, the report could be produced using an online performance management system, which can help to reduce workload.)

 Teachers will receive their written appraisal reports by 31 October (31 December for those on the Leadership Pay Range) and support staff by [date].

+The appraisal report will include:

+Details of the employee’s objectives for the appraisal period in question

+An assessment of the employee’s performance of their role and responsibilities against their objectives and, for teachers, against the relevant standards

+An assessment of the employee’s training and development needs and identification of any action that should be taken to address them.
+The assessment of performance and of training and development needs will inform the planning process for the following appraisal period

+[LINK TO YOUR PAY POLICY: e.g., An employee is either under Part A or Part B of this policy; only those on the Capability Procedure (Part B) may be considered for withholding pay progression]

 Part B: Capability